De-Rossi-Consulting/logisim.app/README.md

 ## Contributing

-Pull requests and issue reports are welcome!Please use [GitHub Issues](https://github.com/De-Rossi-Consulting/logisim-legacy-wasm/issues/new/choose) to report any bugs or problems you encounter.
+Pull requests and issue reports are welcome!
+Please use [GitHub Issues](https://github.com/De-Rossi-Consulting/logisim-legacy-wasm/issues/new/choose) to report any bugs or problems you encounter.

 ## Licence